 TMX, or Translation Memory eXchange, is a standard file format used in the translation industry to store and exchange translation memories.
-A translation memory is a database of previously translated phrases and sentences, along with their corresponding translations, that can be used to assist in translating new documents.
+A translation memory is a database of previously translated phrases and sentences, along with their corresponding translations, that can assist in translating new documents.

 TMX files are XML-based, which means they are structured using tags and attributes.
 The overall structure of a TMX file consists of a header section, followed by one or more body sections, each containing translation units.